kaiachain/kaia-docs/docs/references/signed-message.md

 ## EIP-191 Ethereum Signed Message

 In Ethereum and several EVM chains, it is widely used practice to prefix the messages with `"\x19Ethereum Signed Message:\n" + len(message)` before signing them.
 For details, please refer to [EIP-191](https://eips.ethereum.org/EIPS/eip-191).
 Kaia nodes and SDKs support this feature.
-As with KIP-97, the application has to take care with replay protection when using EIP-191.
+Like KIP-97, EIP-191 requires applications to implement replay protection mechanisms.
 Nevertheless, using EIP-191 ensures compatibility with other ecosystem tools and streamlines the message handling logic, without the need for EIP/KIP branches.

 EIP-191 signatures are supported by:
 - Ethereum wallets (e.g. MetaMask)